 It should also be noted that full global data coverage is of particular importance for most weather, water and climate applications and services.

-Space-borne active sensing, performed by altimeters, rain and cloud radars, scatter meters and Synthetic Aperture Radars provides meteorological and climatology activities with important information on the state of the ocean, ice and land surfaces and atmospheric phenomena.
+Space-borne active sensing, performed by altimeters, rain and cloud radars, scatterometers and Synthetic Aperture Radars provides meteorological and climatology activities with important information on the state of the ocean, ice and land surfaces and atmospheric phenomena.

 Also, of great importance is the availability of sufficient and well-protected Earth exploration and meteorological-satellite services radio-frequency spectrum for telemetry/telecommand (2200–2290 MHz and 2025–2110 MHz) as well as for satellite downlink of the collected data (1675–1710 MHz, 7450–7550 MHz, 7750–7900 MHz, 8025–8400 MHz and 25.5–27 GHz).